If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 Not everyone on TrustPilot has had such a positive experience:

 This reviewer raises an interesting point about credit utilization ratios.
-If you sign up for this service, use it to build your credit score and then close the account.
-You will lose the $750 revolving line of credit, your credit utilization ratio will increase and your average age of credit will decrease.
+The way the service works is that you sign up for this service, use it to build your credit score, then close the account.
+When the account is closed, your credit report will indicate that the $750 revolving line of credit is also closed.
+This will cause your credit utilization ratio to increase and your average age of credit to decrease.
 These are both key factors in determining your credit score.
-To prevent your credit score from temporarily falling, you will probably need to maintain the service until you boost your credit score enough to qualify for a low-limit unsecured credit card or have enough savings for a secured credit card.
-Once you’ve opened a new account (and maybe use it responsibly for a couple of months), you can cancel your Kikoff service and shouldn’t take much of a hit for losing that particular line of credit.
+To prevent your credit score from temporarily falling, you will probably need to maintain the service until you boost your credit score enough to qualify for new credit account.
+Once you’ve opened a new account (and use it responsibly for a couple of months), you can cancel your Kikoff service without damaging your credit score.

 Is Kikoff a Scam?